 When there are issues affecting human rights, the ability to be treated fairly, to survive even, there is an awkwardness, a fear of speaking out, of doing anything which might look too radical

 Many leaders only want to focus on issues that are conditional to feeling safe, impacting the majority of their workforce, and avoiding anything that, by overtly addressing, could cause reputational damage.

 One example is Basecamp, where a third of employees quit their jobs after its CEO announced “societal and political discussions” would be banned from the company’s internal chat forums.

 Do you have a conditional culture?

 In the UK, we see many examples of business leaders getting involved in politics.
-For example, when the lockdown was extended, there were campaigns, petitions and numerous posts to say ‘retail matters.’
+For example, when the lockdown was extended during the pandemic, there were campaigns, petitions and numerous posts to say ‘retail matters.’
 The wording was deliberate, therefore the connotations were made very clear.
 People’s livelihoods were at risk, with businesses potentially ending up bankrupt and hard-working employees losing their jobs.

 In this example I’m sure there was no hesitation to show public support, consequences be damned.

 Yet when there are issues affecting human rights, the ability to be treated fairly, to survive even, there is an awkwardness, a fear of speaking out, of doing anything which might look too radical.
 Why?
 Because it doesn’t affect the ‘majority’ and/or because it isn’t universally acceptable to address it.